MAPSuio/spring-challenge17/crosswords/README.md

 aardvark
 computer
 ```
-And the 4th number in this list would be `computer`
+and the 4th number in this list would be `computer`.